-“Services Agreement” means the agreement between Company and Qubit relating to the provision of Services, as amended in writing from time to time, and including all schedules, statements of work, addenda and exhibits appended thereto, if any.
+“Services Agreement” means the agreement between Customer and Qubit relating to the provision of Services, as amended in writing from time to time, and including all schedules, statements of work, addenda and exhibits appended thereto, if any.

 “Sub-Processor” means any Processor engaged by Qubit or a member of the Qubit Group.

 1.2 All capitalised terms used but not defined in this Addendum shall have the meaning ascribed to such terms in the Services Agreement.
-In the case of conflict or ambiguity between any provision in this Addendum and any provision contained in the Services Agreement, the provision in this Agreement shall prevail.
+In the case of conflict or ambiguity between any provision in this Addendum and any provision contained in the Services Agreement, the provision in this Addendum shall prevail.